helgoboss/helgobox/doc/user-guide.md

 - **Track must be selected:** If checked, this mapping will be active only if the track set in _Track_ is currently selected.
 Of course, this doesn't have any effect if latter is _&lt;Selected&gt;_.

+Targets which control an on/off-style property of tracks (e.g. "Track solo") additionally provide this:

+- **Exclusive:** By default, this option is set to "No".
+    - **No:** Makes the track target affect just this track.
+    - **Within all tracks:** Switches the property on (or off) for this track only, making sure that it's off (or on) for all other tracks in the project.
+    - **Within folder:** Switches the property on (or off) for this track only, making sure that it's off (or on) for all tracks in the same folder and same level.
+Very powerful feature!

 Only available for targets associated with a particular track send: